Pressure mounts on PM amid new claims of Downing Street parties as Queen mourned

 The Telegraph reported that advisers and civil servants gathered after work for two separate events on April 16 2021.

-They were to mark the departure of James Slack, Boris Johnson’s former director of communications, and one of the PM’s personal photographers, the newspaper said.
+They were to mark the departures of James Slack, Mr Johnson’s former director of communications, and one of the PM’s personal photographers, the newspaper said.

 The Telegraph cited a No 10 spokesperson as saying Mr Johnson was not in Downing Street that day.
 He is said to have been at Chequers.